No one should be this alone—

 at the general

-Born in 1971, Stephen Burt was raised in Washington D.C.
-He attended Harvard University in Boston, graduating with an AB in 1994, and received his PhD in English from Yale University in New Haven, Connecticut, in 2000.
+Stephanie Burt was born in 1971 and raised in Washington, D.C.
+She received a BA from Harvard University in 1994 and a PhD in English from Yale University in 2000.

-Burt is the author of the poetry collections Belmont (Graywolf Press, 2013) and Parallel Play (Graywolf Press, 2006).
-About Burt's debut book Donald Revell wrote, "Stephen Burt has found a courage I’d never imagined until I read these poems.
+Burt, who has published under the name Stephen, is the author of the poetry collections Advice from the Lights (Graywolf Press, 2017), Belmont (Graywolf Press, 2013), and Parallel Play (Graywolf Press, 2006).
+About her debut book Donald Revell writes, "Stephen Burt has found a courage I’d never imagined until I read these poems.
 It is the courage to expound the consolations of terror, to declare that we are the ancients of ourselves, already more accustomed than we know to life in the ruins.
 With Parallel Play, Burt becomes the Cavafy of these former United States.
 It will be a privilege to await the barbarians in his good company."

 Burt is currently a professor of English at Harvard University.
-He lives in the suburbs of Boston with his spouse, Jessie Bennett, and their two children.
+She lives in the suburbs of Boston, Massachussetts.

 Belmont (Graywolf Press, 2013)